-A medical condition in your jaw, ear, or mouth can cause the pain, or you may also experience ear and jaw pain because of referred pain.
-This happens when a part of your body feels pain even though the source of the pain is located somewhere else.
+A medical condition in your jaw, ear, or mouth can cause the pain.
+Another possibility is that you’re experiencing “referred pain,” which happens when a part of your body feels pain even though the source of the pain is located somewhere else.

-Below are some conditions that can cause pain in both your jaw and ears at the same time.
+Below are some conditions that can cause pain in both your jaw and ears at the same time, in large part because of their close proximity.

 1. TMJ disorders